We compare prices from hundreds of airlines so you can find the best deal for you.

 Ibiza is part of Spain, which means that, providing you are a British citizen, all you need do to gain entry is flash your passport.
-Beginning in July 2016, however, all visitors to the Balearic Islands age 14 and over are subject to a tourism tax, which means you’ll have to fork out €2 per day for the first nine days of your stay.
+Since 2016, however, all visitors to the Balearic Islands age 14 and over are subject to a tourism tax, which means you’ll have to fork out €2 per day for the first nine days of your stay.
 The tax is halved for all subsequent days, as well as during low season between November and March.

 Find out how to travel from the airport to your island destination on our how to get around Ibiza page.